-- ^{39.} The Ministry of Housing and Urban Development (HUD) leads New Zealand's housing and urban development work programme.
+- How Indicates the Ministry of Housing and Urban Development (HUD) leads New Zealand's housing and urban development work programme.
 HUD is leading the development of the Government Policy Statement on Housing and Urban Development (HUD GPS), which will communicate the Government's long-term vision for the housing and urban development system.
-It will also provide direction to Käinga Ora - Homes and Communities (Käinga Ora).
+It will communicate expectations for Käinga Ora Homes and Communities (Käinga Ora).
 Käinga Ora will lead, facilitate and enable urban development projects, which will include the delivery of transport and other infrastructure.
-The Ministry of Transport are working closely with HUD as they develop the HUD GPS. - ^{40.} This GPS 2021 and the HUD GPS together will provide consistent strategic direction across the spectrum of transport and land-use policy, and beyond, to guide the actions of agencies such as Waka Kotahi and Kāinga Ora to achieve the outcomes sought. - ^{41.} HUD also works with the Ministry for the Environment [MfE] and other government departments to coordinate the Government's Urban Growth Agenda [UGA], which addresses the fundamentals of land supply, development capacity and infrastructure provision by removing undue constraints.
+The Ministry of Transport is working closely with HUD as they develop the HUD GPS. - 11.
+This GPS 2021 and the HUD GPS together will provide consistent strategic direction across the spectrum of transport and land-use policy, and beyond, to guide the actions of agencies such as Waka Kotahi and Kāinga Ora to achieve the outcomes sought. - HUD also works with the Ministry for the Environment [MfE] and other government departments to coordinate the Government's Urban Growth Agenda (UGA), which addresses the fundamentals of land supply, development capacity and infrastructure provision by removing undue constraints.
 Work on spatial planning frameworks for New Zealand is also being led by HUD and MfE under the UGA and the review of the resource management system.
-The policy, funding and finance outputs of the UGA will influence the kinds of transport solutions that Waka Kotahi support.
+The policy, funding and finance outputs of the UGA will influence the kinds of transport solutions that Waka Kotahi supports.
+It is important in this context that agencies with responsibility for urban development understand the impact of decisions on land transport emissions in the long run.
+Well integrated urban development and transport planning will be required to ensure land transport emissions can be reduced in line with national emissions reduction objectives.